 Consular Processing Outside the United States, through a U.S. consulate The route aligns with the ordinary immigrant visa process referenced in the memorandum.
 Departure may create practical or legal risks, including unlawful presence bars for some applicants.

-It is also worth noting that the headline language in some early coverage and in a USCIS spokesperson statement — suggesting that temporary visa holders must now leave the country to apply — goes further than the memorandum itself.
-The memorandum does not bar adjustment of status; it directs officers to grant it more sparingly and to deny it where the discretionary balance does not favor the applicant.
+It is also worth noting that headline language in early coverage and in the USCIS newsroom release goes further than some of the legal mechanics inside the memorandum itself.
+The memorandum does not repeal adjustment of status; it directs officers to grant it more sparingly and to deny it where the discretionary balance does not favor the applicant.
+As the June 2026 clarification above reflects, USCIS itself has since walked the “only in extraordinary circumstances” framing back toward a case-by-case description.

 The memorandum instructs officers to treat adjustment of status as an extraordinary, discretionary benefit and to apply heightened scrutiny.
 Officers are told to weigh, as a negative factor, conduct inconsistent with the temporary purpose of a person’s admission.
 Satisfying the eligibility requirements may no longer be the end of the analysis where discretionary concerns are present.
 Where an applicant’s record carries negative factors, officers are directed to look for genuinely strong positive factors — “unusual or even outstanding equities” — to offset them.
-For some applicants, that can mean a denial of adjustment and a redirection to apply abroad.
+For some applicants, that may mean denial of adjustment and practical pressure to pursue immigrant visa processing abroad, if they can do so without triggering separate inadmissibility or return risks.

 What is still unsettled

 Several points about the memorandum remain unsettled.
-Detailed implementing guidance has not yet been published, so how heavily the policy will be applied will become clearer over the coming months.
-The memorandum also states that USCIS may issue further guidance specific to certain adjustment of status categories or particular groups of applicants, so category-specific rules may follow.
+Detailed implementing guidance has not yet been published, so how heavily the policy will be applied will become clearer over time.
+The June 2026 spokesperson statements point toward case-by-case implementation, but they are not binding guidance.
+The memorandum also states that USCIS may issue further guidance specific to certain adjustment of status categories or particular groups of applicants, so category-specific instructions may follow.
 This page will be updated as the position develops.

 How the memorandum applies to Form I-485 applications that were already pending when it was issued is one of the most pressing questions, and it is disputed among immigration attorneys.
 USCIS has not clearly stated how already-filed applications will be treated.
-An applicant who filed in good-faith reliance on the prior approach may have a fairness argument against being judged retroactively under a new standard.
+An applicant who filed in good-faith reliance on the prior approach may have a fairness argument against being judged retroactively under a more restrictive policy lens.
 Anyone with a pending application should review the timing and strength of that application with counsel rather than assume it will be unaffected.

 Bottom line: Adjustment of status is still legally available, but applicants should assume USCIS will expect a stronger explanation of why discretion should be exercised favorably in their case.